 In addition to diet and exercise, to improve glycemic control in adult patients with type 2 diabetes.
 Not for type 1 diabetes or diabetic ketoacidosis.

 RESOURCES TO SHARE WITH YOUR PATIENTS

 The following resources are designed to help your adult patients with type 2 diabetes.
-Encourage them to take advantage of these resources to help with the road ahead.
+Encourage your patients to take advantage of these resources to help support them through their treatment.

 - Healthy activities

 - Healthy eating tips

 - Meal makeovers

 Encourage patients to use the TRADJENTA Daily Tracker prior to their next appointment.
 This lifestyle tool helps patients track their diet and exercise habits for a 2-week period and encourages them to bring the tracker in for discussion with you and/or your staff.